LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 Hospitality executive Bruce L. Thompson once told the Virginia Beach City Council that he didn't want to be "the guy who tore the hotel down."

-These days, Thompson and his business partners are being praised as the group that saved the iconic Cavalier Hotel.
+These days, Thompson and his business partners are being praised as the group that saved the iconic Historic Cavalier Hotel and Beach Club.
 After nearly five years and $81 million in renovations, the historic Virginia Beach hotel officially reopened March 7.

 "It could have had 3,200 units on it," Thompson, CEO of Gold Key| PHR, a Virginia Beach-based hospitality company, told a large gathering that attended the property's ribbon-cutting celebration.